“Lethal Weapon”: The North American 70mm Engagements

 “Lethal Weapon” was among seventeen confirmed first-run films released in 1987 with 70mm prints for selected engagements.
 The Silver Pictures production and Warner Bros. release — directed by Richard Donner and starring Mel Gibson, Danny Glover and Gary Busey — opened March 6th.

-The film’s world premiere was held February 23rd at Mann’s Chinese in Los Angeles.
-Sneak preview screenings (some in 70mm) were held in selected markets on February 28th.
+Pre-release screenings included the world premiere on February 23rd at Mann’s Chinese in Los Angeles and sneak preview screenings (some in 70mm) in selected markets on February 28th.

 Los Angeles — Mann’s Chinese Triplex (11) [THX]

 San Jose — Syufy’s Town & Country (13)

 DISTRICT OF COLUMBIA

 Washington — K-B’s Fine Arts (8)